AdamSpannbauer/DaShiny_comparison/README.md

 We're skipping making a blank page that does nothing.... boring.
 Doing things is cool, not doing things is only cool irl, not in web apps.

-### Wanna contribute?

-Add an comparison... pls... ?

-**How to**:
-* Fork
-* Make folder and apps
-* Add a section to README.md (copy current sections format)
-* Pull Request

-Open an Issue if you'd like to discuss before working (ie make an issue named "add navbar example" and the discussion has started).

 ## Single input and output

 A page with a drop down menu and a text output that confirms the user's selection.